adamgparsons/portfolio-v4/src/pages/articles/citizens-advice-design-system/index.md

 themeColor: "#4E97D0"
 ---

-# Citizens Advice design system"
+# Citizens Advice design system

 Citizens Advice is a not-for-profit that helps millions of people across the UK by providing advice on a range of issues including benefits, employment and housing.
 The public [website](https://www.citizensadvice.org.uk/) provides free advice and receives over 25 million visits per year.
 To accommodate for the future growth of the Citizens Advice digital presence we built a design system.